zammad/zammad-org/src/en/documentation/use/advanced-features.md

 **Why?**

 If you have a ticket which is about more than one issue, you might want to split it in two or more separate tickets.
-For example this might be the case if a customer has a technical question and wants to place an order.
+For example, this might be the case if a customer has a technical question and wants to place an order.

 **How?**